drewmard/DRM/README.md

 #### If you use the DRM in a publication, please cite:

-Marderstein, A.R., et al. Leveraging phenotypic variability to identify genetic interactions in human phenotypes.
-BioRxiv (2020).
+Marderstein, A.R., Davenport, E.R., Van Hout, C.V., Kulm, S., Elemento, O.^, Clark, A.G.^ (2021).
+Leveraging phenotypic variability to identify genetic interactions in human phenotypes.
+American Journal of Human Genetics 108, 1-19. https://doi.org/10.1016/j.ajhg.2020.11.016

 ## Dependencies